 Cash deposits are discouraged.
 Important: do not pay your deposit before you have successfully registered for the trip because study trip deposits are nonrefundable.

-Completing the Waiver
+Completing the Waiver and Health Disclosure

 After registering, each participant must return to the Study Trip link in SAIC Self-Service to complete the online study trip forms by a specified due date—usually one week after registration.
-Read them in advance to become familiar with SAIC policies.
+Read this in advance to become familiar with SAIC policies.